MicrosoftDocs/playfab-docs/playfab-docs/features/new-leaderboards-statistics/leaderboards/metadata-leaderboards.md

 ---
-title: Add Contextual Data to Leaderboards
+title: Add contextual data to leaderboards
 author: braulioal
 description: Learn how to metadata to a leaderboard. ms.author: braulioal